pjotrp/gemma-annotate/README.md

     (etc)

-Here we are interested in the first 3 columns: chromosome number, SNP name, SNP position, and the last columen containing the LRT.
+Here we are interested in the first 3 columns: chromosome number, SNP name, SNP position, and the last column containing the LRT.
 We'll annotate all SNPs that have a (somewhat arbitrary) p_lrt < 1e-04.

 ## Creating a BED file for mm10